lwouis/alt-tab-macos/docs/CONTRIBUTING.md

 * `pod install` to fetch the dependencies with [CocoaPods](https://cocoapods.org/)
 * `scripts/generate_selfsigned_codesign_certificate.sh` to generate a local self-signed certificate, to avoid having to re-check the `System Preferences > Security & Privacy` permissions on every build
-* Either open `alt-tab-macos.xcworkspace` with XCode, or use the cli: `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Release` to build the .app
+* Either open `alt-tab-macos.xcworkspace` with XCode, or use the cli: `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Debug` to build the .app with the `Debug` build configuration

 ## Raising a pull-request